network-chadmin/network-chadmin.com/docs/getting-started.md

 ## Images

-!!!
-A Note on Lab Images
-To ensure the smoothest and most accessible learning experience, all labs in Network Academy now utilize Arista cEOS (Container EOS) images for both routers and switches instead of Cisco IOL.
-This provides a stable, consistent lab environment that can be legally and easily downloaded by anyone with an Arista account, allowing you to focus on learning networking concepts without friction.
+!!!info Why cEOS?
+All labs now use Arista cEOS images instead of Cisco IOL.
+cEOS is legal to download, consistent across platforms, and freely available to anyone with an Arista account — making your lab experience easier and more reliable.
 !!!

 ### Network-Host